nas5w/roll-your-own/README.md

 ---

+**Want to learn more about JavaScript development?** Consider signing up for my [free newsletter](https://buttondown.email/typeofnan) where I periodically send out digestible bits of JavaScript knowledge!

+---

 [![Build Status](https://travis-ci.com/nas5w/roll-your-own.svg?branch=master)](https://travis-ci.com/nas5w/roll-your-own)

 This repository is purely educational exploration of recreating built-in JavaScript methods.
 I started with a number of Array methods, but it would be great to expand to other Object and primitive types as well!